Building over a public sewer

 After we finish our assessment, we’ll get back to you with either an acceptance letter or a letter outlining our objections to the plan.

-Acceptance means we have no technical objections to the work you’re planning.
+Acceptance means we have no technical objections to the work you’re planning based on the details available.
 Hold onto your acceptance letter; you might need it if you’re thinking of applying for building regulations approval or when you come to sell your property.

-If you get an objection letter, don’t worry – we’ll explain the reasons why and share some alternative solutions with you.
-Alternatives might include making a small change to your design plan or to the existing sewerage system.
+If you get an objection letter, don’t worry – we’ll explain the reasons why and share some alternative options with you.
+Alternatives might include making a change to your design plan to avoid building over the sewer or making a minor alteration to the sewerage system, subject to our acceptance.

 If you start working on site and find that the sewerage system is different to what you expected at the design stage, do get in touch with us at the earliest opportunity.
 Even if you’ve already been given an acceptance letter, we’ll still need to know about any differences to the sewerage system that you find on site during the work.